Rock Property Prediction

 Our systems also been used to address a number of research topics in the geosciences.

 Our approach is scientifically rigorous, quantitative, reproducible, and testable.
-Our methods build on our expertise in sedimentary petrology, geochemistry, physics, basin modeling, machine learning, and risk assessment.
+Our methods build on our expertise in sedimentary petrology, geochemistry, physics, basin modeling, artificial intelligence, and risk assessment.

-The RQC and T>Map/T>Earth consortia will be meeting on January 24-25, 2019 in Houston and is open to all active members.
-The signup deadline is December 28th.
+The RQC and T>Map/T>Earth consortia will be meeting on November 12-14, 2019 in Durango, Colorado USA and is open to all active members.
+The signup deadline is October 14th.